Anodynous/stenogotchi/README.md

           CONFIG_CHECK_DIETPI_UPDATES=0
           CONFIG_CHECK_APT_UPDATES=0

-    * Disable waiting for network and time sync at boot (unless you always will have wifi available or need reliable timestamps in logs):
+    * Disable waiting for network and time sync at boot.
+Doing this you should be aware that the RPI0w does not have a hardware clock.
+It will lose track of real world time as soon it is powered off, making log timestamps or any time based action you may set up unreliable.
+None of this is important for the core functionality of the Stenogotchi and disabling time-sync at boot can shave up to a minute off the boot process.
+By adding a cheap I2C hardware clock you can completely remove the need for network sync.
+Many modules are small enough to fit in the empty space of the UPS-Lite or under the eINK screen [and are easy to wire](https://www.pishop.us/product/ds3231-real-time-clock-module-for-raspberry-pi/) and [set up](https://learn.adafruit.com/adding-a-real-time-clock-to-raspberry-pi/set-rtc-time).
+Just don't forget to isolate it with some tape.

           nano /boot/dietpi.txt